DSkywalk/MiSTer-analogIO-DiY/db9-rgb/README.md

 #### 5.3 AR_HEAD2
 IO7, IO6, IO5: These connectors have been made available for future use.
 For example I2S.
+MEM: These connectors are usually busy by OLD RAM PCB.
+They have been added simply as a reference.

 #### 5.4 EX Heads
 5V, VCC (3.3V), GND: Ready for your usage.